mako-framework/docs/03_command_line/02_commands.md

 }
 ```

-> Note that commands expect the first two constructor parameters to be instances of the `Input` and `Output` classes.
+> Note: Commands expect the first two constructor parameters to be instances of the `Input` and `Output` classes.

 You can also inject your dependencies directly into the `execute` method since its executed by the `Container::call()` method.